Jennie-Techie/HR-Data-visualization-with-Power-BI/README.md

 ## Business Request:
 In recent years, Hillspring Enterprise has had a high turnover and this has negatively affected the business.
 (Write a bit on the down sides of employee attrition).
 Management wants to come up with new strategies to improve staff retentions as their current strategies have not been successful.
-Also, management wants to know how diverse their workforce is, as there was a recent complaint of discrimination by two high performing employees. (write a bit on the advantages of a diverse workforce)
+Also, management wants to know how diverse their workforce is, as there was a recent complaint of discrimination by two high performing employees.
 Based on this, the HR manager has requested that the data analyst build a dashbaord which shows the following:
 >* An overview of all employees
 >* An analysis of employee attrition